CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 -----------------

-.. index:: list!element, access
+.. index:: list;element, access

 .. index:: index,

 .. index:: bracket operator

-.. index:: operator!bracket
+.. index:: operator;bracket

 The syntax for accessing the elements of a list is the same as for accessing the characters of a string: the bracket operator.
 The